laravel-ready/ip2location-sync/README.md

 # ip2location-sync
 Ip2Location database sync package for Laravel apps.
-This package is designed for `DB3LITEBIN` databases.
+This package is designed for `DB3LITECSV` and it requires a database to store the data.

+## Differences between `docker-ip2location-mysql` and this package

+- The official docker image [docker-ip2location-mysql](https://github.com/ip2location/docker-ip2location-mysql) provides a database with the data.
+However, it is not suitable for production use because it is not updated frequently.
+This package is designed to sync the data from Ip2Location server to your database and it provides to custom sync interval with your needs.
+Just define in you schedule task and it will do the rest.
+- This package is designed for simple use and high performance.
+It is not designed for complex use cases.
+If you need more features, please use the official docker image.
+- Sometimes the official docker image causes a quota exceeded error.
+This may break your application.
+This package uses a cache to prevent this error.

 ### Environment Variables